 Do make sure you’re happy with the C-HR’s CVT (continuously variable transmission) gearbox before signing anything, though.
 This setup works quite well in the Prius hybrid, but in the transition to the C-HR something seems to have been lost, as it’s more intrusive in this iteration.
 Treat the C-HR with the 1.8-litre engine carefully and you won’t have much of a problem, but under moderate to heavy acceleration the engine’s revs rise quite prominently, only falling off as the car reaches its required speed – something that’s particularly noticeable when joining motorways or accelerating out of town.
 The odd sensation and noise are an acquired taste, but owners become used to it quickly.

 While the 1.8-litre version is not a quick car (0-62mph takes 11 seconds), the C-HR handles very nicely indeed, blending a good ride with responsive handling.
 It’s the new 2.0-litre hybrid powertrain, introduced as part of the 2019 facelift, that impresses the most.
 There’s more performance for starters, with 182bhp and a much better 0-62mph time of 8.2 seconds.
 It’s the extra muscle from this powertrain that provides more effortless acceleration, and it’s more refined too.
 There have also been tweaks to the suspension and steering on the 2.0-litre hybrid to account for its extra weight.
 The changes make it one of the best handling crossovers available.

 As an ownership proposition, the C-HR is excellent.
 Toyota’s strong five-year/100,000-mile warranty stands it in good stead, as does its five-star Euro NCAP safety rating.
-The company’s sixth-place finish out of 30 brands in our Driver Power customer satisfaction survey is reassuring, as was the C-HR’s 25th-place result.
+The company’s fifth-place finish out of 29 brands in our Driver Power customer satisfaction survey is reassuring, as was the C-HR’s excellent fourth-place result.